The initial joy of retiring is often followed by a sharp crash. We look at what to do in retirement to stay happy and financially secure.

-Meanwhile, Nancy Schlossberg, author of the 2009 book ‘Revitalizing Retirement’ says feeling obliged to help with grandchildren can actually reduce happiness.
+Meanwhile, Nancy Schlossberg, author of the 2009 book ‘Revitalizing Retirement’, said feeling obliged to help with grandchildren can actually reduce happiness.

-West from Age UK says in order to ensure you only take on caring responsibilities you are happy with, it’s important to have a conversation with the broader family.
+West from Age UK added that, in order to ensure you only take on caring responsibilities you are happy with, it’s important to have a conversation with the broader family.

 She explains: “You should discuss what you are happy to do in terms of childcare, and how that needs to fit in around the other things you intend to do with your retirement.